yoselalberto/Cleaning-and-Getting-Data-Course-Project/Codebook.md

 ## variable

-The column variable contains t features of interest, those ones containing either `mean` or `std` in the original dataset
+The column variable contains the features of interest, those ones containing either `mean` or `std` in the original dataset

 ## average